DillonSteyl/SCIE1000/Week 12/week12_context3.md

 A pressure-temperature phase diagram shows how freezing and boiling points change with pressure for a given chemical substance.
 At a certain pressure and temperature, water can coexist in a gaseous, liquid and solid form all at once.
 This is known as the triple point.
 The triple point for water is established at a pressure of 0.006 atmosphere (atm) and a temperature of 0.0098 degrees Celsius.

-Your task is to create a pressure-temperature graph showing the triple point for water, and how the phase change boundaries vary with pressure.
+Your task is to create a pressure-temperature graph showing the triple point for water, and how the phase change boundaries vary with pressure. (could possibly ask user for a pressure input, then mark the corresponding phase change temperatures on the graph at that pressure and display the values as output? open to suggestions)

 https://en.wikipedia.org/wiki/Water_(data_page)